About the Scholarship

 - Middle East (Strong reading fluency in Arabic needed)

-- Chin (Asia Program) (Mandarine Chinese reading skills recommended)
+- China (Asia Program) (Mandarin Chinese reading skills recommended)

 - Japan (Asia Program) (Japanese reading skills required)

-- Economics (Asia Program) (Mandarine Chinese reading skills recommended_
+- Economics (Asia Program) (Mandarin Chinese reading skills recommended

 - Russia and Eurasia (Excellent Russian reading skills required)